Get in Touch

 • Connecting the engineering workstation to the PLC.

-• Configuring communication parameters in XG5000.
+• Setting communication parameters within XG5000.

 • Establishing and verifying online communication links.